vladimir-bredikhin/the-creative-react-course-ignite/README.md

 - using TypeScript
 - environment variables used in [vite way](https://vitejs.dev/guide/env-and-mode.html)
 - add local simple express proxy to bypass CORS issues and not publishing the API KEY (uncommited)
+- used 'gap' CSS property for Games grid

 Thing might be improved:

 - use [Redux Toolkit](https://redux-toolkit.js.org/) for initial redux setup
+- split fetch games to separate actions

 To fix: